-Object Description • Level See help on MEP create WEB. • Format This is the configuration of the two possible Maintenance Association Identifier formats.
-ITU ICC: This is defined by ITU.
-'ICC' can be max.
-6 char.
-'MEG id' can be max.
-7 char.
-IEEE String: This is defined by IEEE.
+Object Description • Level See help on MEP create WEB. • Format This is the configuration of the two possible Maintenance Association Identifier formats. ■ ITU ICC: This is defined by ITU (Y1731 Fig. A3).
+'Domain Name' is not used.
+'MEG id' must be max.
+13 char. ■ IEEE String: This is defined by IEEE (802.1ag Section 21.6.5).
 'Domain Name' can be max.
-8 char.
-'MEG id' can be max.
-8 char.
-Domain Name This is either ITU ICC (MEG ID value[1-6]) or IEEE Maintenance Domain Name - depending on 'Format'.
+16 char.
+'MEG id' (Short MA Name) can be max.
+16 char. ■ ITU CC ICC: This is defined by ITU (Y1731 Fig. A5).
+'Domain Name' is not used.
+'MEG id' must be max.
+15 char.
+Domain Name This is the IEEE Maintenance Domain Name and is only used in case of 'IEEE String' format.
+This string can be empty giving Maintenance Domain Name Format 1 - Not present.
+This can be max 16 char.
+MEG Id This is either ITU MEG ID or IEEE Short MA Name - depending on 'Format'.
 See 'Format'.
-MEG Id This is either ITU UMC (MEG ID value[7-13]) or IEEE Short MA Name - depending on 'Format'.
-See 'Format'.
-In case of ITU ICC format this can be max.
-7 char.
-If only 6 char. is entered the MEG ID value[13] will become NULL.
-MEP Id This value will become the transmitted two byte CCM MEP ID. • cLevel Fault Cause indicating that a CCM is received with a lower level than the configured for this MEP. • cMEG Fault Cause indicating that a CCM is received with a MEG ID different from configured for this MEP. • cMEP Fault Cause indicating that a CCM is received with a MEP ID different from all 'Peer MEP ID' configured for this MEP. • cAIS Fault Cause indicating that AIS PDU is received. • cLCK Fault Cause indicating that LCK PDU is received. • cSSF Fault Cause indicating that server layer is indicating Signal Fail. • aBLK The consequent action of blocking service frames in this flow is active. • aTSF The consequent action of indicating Trail Signal Fail to-wards protection is active. • Delete This box is used to mark a Peer MEP for deletion in next Save operation.
+In case of ITU ICC format this must be 13 char.
+In case of ITU CC ICC format this must be 15 char.
+In case of IEEE String format this can be max 16 char. • MEP Id This value will become the transmitted two byte CCM MEP ID.
+Tagged VID This value will be the VID of a TAG added to the OAM PDU.

+• cLevel Fault Cause indicating that a CCM is received with a lower level than the configured for this MEP. • cMEG Fault Cause indicating that a CCM is received with a MEG ID different from configured for this MEP. • cMEP Fault Cause indicating that a CCM is received with a MEP ID different from all 'Peer MEP ID' configured for this MEP. • cAIS Fault Cause indicating that AIS PDU is received. • cLCK Fault Cause indicating that LCK PDU is received. • cSSF Fault Cause indicating that server layer is indicating Signal Fail. • aBLK The consequent action of blocking service frames in this flow is active. • aTSF The consequent action of indicating Trail Signal Fail to-wards protection is active.

+Peep MEP Configuration:

+Object Description • Delete This box is used to mark a Peer MEP for deletion in next Save operation.
 Peer MEP ID This value will become an expected MEP ID in a received CCM - see 'cMEP'.
 Unicast Peer MAC This MAC will be used when unicast is selected with this peer MEP.
-Also this MAC is used to create HW checking of receiving CCM PDU (LOC detection) from this MEP. • cLOC Fault Cause indicating that no CCM has been received (in 3,5 periods) - from this peer MEP. • cRDI Fault Cause indicating that a CCM is received with Remote Defect Indication - from this peer MEP.

-• cPeriod Fault Cause indicating that a CCM is received with a period different what is configured for this MEP - from this peer MEP. • cPriority Fault Cause indicating that a CCM is received with a priority different what is configured for this MEP - from this peer MEP.
+Also this MAC is used to create HW checking of receiving CCM PDU (LOC detection) from this MEP. • cLOC Fault Cause indicating that no CCM has been received (in 3,5 periods) - from this peer MEP. • cRDI Fault Cause indicating that a CCM is received with Remote Defect Indication - from this peer MEP. • cPeriod Fault Cause indicating that a CCM is received with a period different what is configured for this MEP - from this peer MEP. • cPriority Fault Cause indicating that a CCM is received with a priority different what is configured for this MEP - from this peer MEP.

-Add New Peer MEP

-: Click to add a new peer MEP.
+Add New Peer MEP : Click to add a new peer MEP.